MichaelCurrin/dev-cheatsheets/cheatsheets/shell/globbing.md

 	for P in *; do echo $P; done
 	```

-Some standard wildcards that are often used include:

-    the asterisk (*) character for zero or more characters
-    the question mark (?) character for any single character
-    the [123] specifier, which indicates any of the characters 1, 2, or 3
-    the [0-9] specifier, which indicates any number between 0 and 9 (or [a-z] for any letters between a and z).

 ## Advanced

 Wildcard expansion can be done.
-This can be previewedd with `echo` but might be used with `ls`.
+This can be previewed with `echo` but might be used with `ls`.

 ```sh
 echo foo/{bar,baz}